Under fire: GM’s Barra deflects hard questions

 Investors shrugged.
 General Motors Co. stock, down more than 7 percent since March 11, barely budged Tuesday, slipping 8 cents to $34.34.

 Barra apologized for GM’s slowness in warning customers about the problems and promised to change the automaker’s culture to put a new emphasis on safety.
-“Barra held her ground, claiming that today’s General Motors is a different company from the one whose corporate culture allowed this issue to fester for a decade,” said Jack Nerad, executive editorial director Kelley Blue Book.
+“Barra held her ground, claiming that today’s General Motors is a different company from the one whose corporate culture allowed this issue to fester for a decade,” said Jack Nerad, executive editorial director of Kelley Blue Book, which lists the prices and values of new and used cars.

 Ken and Jayne Rimer, whose daughter died in a 2006 accident after a faulty switch prevented airbags from deploying, found Barra’s testimony incomplete.
 For Barra “not to have any answers” after about three months as CEO was unsatisfactory, Ken Rimer said in the hallway outside the hearing room.
 “It surprised me how unprofessional that was,” he said.